Hunkie Cooper: Early life

-College years
+College career

 Hunkie went on to play at Navarro College in Texas where he led the Bulldogs to a NJCAA national championship in 1989.
 He soon transferred to University of Nevada, Las Vegas.
 At UNLV, he played six different positions, and he was a two-time All-Big West Conference selection.
-In a dramatic beginning to D1 Football in Hunkie's first game for Head Coach Jim Strong's UNLV Rebel's he scored Four Touchdowns from all over the field in the season opener verses Southwest Missouri.
+In a dramatic beginning to D1 Football in Hunkie's first game for Head Coach Jim Strong's UNLV Rebel's he scored four touchdowns from all over the field in the season opener verses Southwest Missouri.
 As a punt returner during his senior season he was selected as an All-American.
 He received a B.A. in Criminal Law and Education in 1991.

 Professional career

-Arizona Rattlers

 After his time at UNLV, Hunkie believed his football career was over, so he took a job at a Las Vegas area casino.
-He tried playing in the Canadian Football League, but was not very successful.
-One day at work, Arizona Rattlers Director of Player Personnel Pete Kettela asked him if he would like to sign a contract with the Rattlers organization.
+In May 1992, he signed with the BC Lions of the Canadian Football League as a defensive back.
+He was released on June 23, 1992.
+One day at work at the casino, Arizona Rattlers Director of Player Personnel Pete Kettela asked him if he would like to sign a contract with the Rattlers organization.

 1993–1997

-Cooper arrived at camp as a fourth string receiver but quickly worked his way up the depth chart.
-By the end of the year he was selected as the league MVP, and an all-star as an Offensive Specialist while breaking the AFL record for kickoff return yards with 1423 yards.
+Cooper arrived at Rattlers camp as a fourth string receiver but quickly worked his way up the depth chart.
+By the end of the year he was selected as the league MVP, and an all-star as an Offensive Specialist while breaking the AFL record for kickoff return yards with 1,423 yards.

-In 1994, Cooper helped take the team to their first ArenaBowl appearance, which they won 36–31.
+Cooper signed with the New Orleans Saints of the National Football League in April 1994.
+He was released by the Saints on June 10, 1994.
+Cooper then returned to the Rattlers in 1994, Cooper helped take the team to their first ArenaBowl appearance, which they won, 36–31.

-In 1996, a year after making the transition to a two way receiver and linebacker, he was selected as an all star once again.
+In 1996, a year after making the transition to a two-way receiver and linebacker, he was selected as an all star once again.

 In 1997, Cooper was a second-team all star selection.
 He helped lead the team to their second ArenaBowl win and was voted as Ironman of the game after catching a 30-yard touchdown pass, returning a kick for a touchdown, and returning an interception for a touchdown.

 1998–2001

-He was voted Tinactin Ironman of the Year, Second-team All-Arena - WR/LB, and All-Ironman Team in 1999.
-He was again voted Tinactin Ironman of the Year, First-team All-Arena - WR/LB, and All-Ironman Team - WR/LB, in 2000.
+He was voted Tinactin Ironman of the Year, Second-team All-Arena – WR/LB, and All-Ironman Team in 1999.
+He was again voted Tinactin Ironman of the Year, First-team All-Arena – WR/LB, and All-Ironman Team – WR/LB, in 2000.

-In 2001, he was again selected to the All-Ironman Team - WR/LB and for the first time was a First-team member of the 15th Anniversary Team - WR/LB.
+In 2001, he was again selected to the All-Ironman Team – WR/LB and for the first time was a First-team member of the 15th Anniversary Team – WR/LB.

 2002–2005

 On March 20, 2002, Cooper re-signed with the Rattlers.
 He helped lead the team to three consecutive appearances in the ArenaBowl.

-Cooper began the 2005 season on Injured Reserve, missing the first two games of the season with a quadriceps injury.
+Cooper began the 2005 season on injured reserve, missing the first two games of the season with a quadriceps injury.
 He soon retired after being cut.